-Use Them!
-5 Good Uses for Your Citrus Peels
+Get inspired: 5 Good Uses for Your Citrus Peels

 Melon is such a sweet summertime treat.
 But after devouring the sweet flesh, most of us don’t think twice before tossing the rind, which can be just as valuable.
 The rind is the firm, whitish part of the melon that sits between the flesh and the outer skin.
 It has a surprising number of uses, including making pickles, using it in place of cucumbers for salads and gazpachos, and adding it to curries.

-Use Them!
-5 Reasons to Reconsider Trashing Your Watermelon Rind
+Get inspired: 5 Reasons to Reconsider Trashing Your Watermelon Rind

 Sometimes we might save them for stock, but most times after we pluck the leaves from herbs — like parsley, basil, and cilantro — the stems get tossed into the compost or trash.
 There are actually more than a few ways to use these flavorful bits: In addition to being used in homemade stock, herb stems are a nice way to infuse oil and vinegar, and they can be added to pesto, chimichurri sauce, relish, tapenade, and stuffing.

-Use Them!
-7 Reasons You Shouldn’t Throw Away Herb Stems
+Use them: 7 Reasons You Shouldn’t Throw Away Herb Stems